dingusxmcgee/dingusxmcgee.github.io/_posts/2023-08-24-Fake-Software-Abusing-Real-Software-For-Fun-And-Profit-Part-1.md

 MZ!
 That's a PE file!

-Looks like this will likely be run at somepoint and there's a good chance this PE file is responsible for the C2 and persistence we saw in the diagram earlier.
+Looks like this will likely be executed at somepoint and there's a good chance this PE file is responsible for the C2 and persistence we saw in the diagram earlier.

-I will stop here for now, but will try to cover more in a part 2, time permitting :D
+Stay tuned for part 2, where I hope to dive a little deeper and continue unraveling the malware in this debugging session.

-Thanks for tuning in :)
+Thanks for reading! :)